lambdageek/MSBuildStructuredLog/vscode/IDEAS.md

 - [ ] Don't attach click handlers to every summary

+### Rework detailed node view

+- [ ] Instead of opening a fake "frame" in the webview, pop out a virtual document in VS Code.
+   Maybe set some threshold for how long the string is.

+### Open source documents

+- [ ] the .binlog either stores the document or it has the path.
+Add a gesture to open one or both

 ## Explorer

 - [ ] Rename the Search overview to "Log Explorer" or something like that